arthurdarma/477/ProjectPlan.md

 ## Overview
 This project will analyze long term economic trends in the United States by examining the relationship between housing prices and wages over the last 40 years.
+Recent years, especially after the COVID-19 pandemic, we have seen housing price surges while wage growth remained moderate.
+This widening gap has drawn attention concerned with generational wealth and housing accessibility.
 Housing affordability is a growing economic concern as many believe that wage growth has not kept pace with rising housing costs.
 By using real historical data, this project will evaluate how housing prices and median household income have changed over time and whether